AET-CS/aet-cs.github.io/white/2025/research/calendar.md

 ---

 ## Daily Calendar
+- September 16, 2025 (Tuesday)
+    - Draft presentation due by next class (submission link TBD)
+    - Here are some [guidelines](./presentation-guidelines.md) for a proposal talk.
+Keep it to 6 minutes.
 - September 12, 2025 (Friday)
     - Presentations Sept 22-28, please update (or make!) your slides and send me a draft next week
     - Continue background research